Gertrude Harding: Suffragette career

 In 1912 Harding was invited to join the Waterhouse family in London, England, where Dr. Ernest Waterhouse had business interests.
 Within days, Harding witnessed her first poster parade of women carrying placards with slogans such as "Votes for Women" and "No Taxation without Representation".
 Drawn to the cause (which had begun 47 years earlier), she was soon a paid Women's Social and Political Union organizer, financially independent.
 She moved out on her own for the first time.

 Harding’s first big ‘job’ was to stage a midnight attack on rare orchids with comrade Lilian Lenton at the Royal Botanical Gardens in Kew (Lilian soon became a daring arsonist for the cause).
 The women entered the Gardens by day, posing as tourists, and discovered the best places to attack.
 That night, during a thunderstorm, they broke into two little glass houses with the rarest orchids, intent on wreaking as much damage as possible before being caught.
 The night watchman didn't come.
 The next day a dozen newspapers reported ‘the outrage' at Kew Gardens, two claiming it must have been male sympathizers to the cause, as only men could scale the six-foot wall to escape.
 Harding was later alleged to be an arsonists at the Roehampton croquet pavilion fire, when Olive Hockin and Gertrude Donnithorne were caught with materials for arson in their art studio.
 Hockin's name was on a newspaper left behind at the scene (two other perpetrators escaped).

 Gert Harding started working on the newspaper, The Suffragette, when Headquarters at Lincoln's Inn was raided by Scotland Yard and the paper driven underground.
 Of greatest note in her career with the WSPU is that Harding was asked to 'head up' the secret bodyguard of women assigned to protect their leader, Mrs Emmeline Pankhurst, from constant rearrest by Scotland Yard during the Cat and Mouse Act.
-The bodyguard learned jujitsu from Edith Garrud and carried Indian rubber clubs.
-Despite this, the women often were badly injured, from contusions to broken bones, dislocated joints and concussions.
+The bodyguard learned jujitsu from Edith Garrud and carried Indian clubs.
+Despite this, the women were typically heavily outnumbered by the police and frequently suffered injuries including contusions, broken bones, dislocated joints and concussions.
 Their best successes against bobbies and Scotland Yard detectives came from outwitting them, using disguises, decoys and other forms of subterfuge.
 On two occasions, a decoy 'Mrs Pankhurst' was arrested, allowing the real Mrs Pankhurst to escape undetected.

 In 1914, Harding became editor of The Suffragette newspaper.

 When War broke out, Harding remained as part of the skeletal staff of the WSPU, remaining loyal to the Pankhursts in their allegiance to the British Government during the war effort.
 Harding was private secretary to Christabel Pankhurst when Christabel was exiled in Paris (1915).
 The Suffragette newspaper was renamed Britannia, and Harding edited this for five months into 1915.
 Eventually the Pankhursts had to let her go through lack of funds.
 Harding landed a job at the Gretna Munitions factory in Scotland, providing social assistance to the women who worked there under terrible conditions.